How to make a Glass Fish Tank: DIY basics

 1. Glass – See detail below on the measurements.

-2. Silicone Latex adhesive – the tubes that require a gun to push the adhesives are best.
+2. Silicone Latex adhesive – get the larger cylindrical tubes that require a gun to push the adhesives.
+Get ‘clear’ silicone and not coloured.
+I have however seen someone us black silicone and the effect was good.

-4. Old newspapers or other sheets of paper to assist in the masking.
+4. Old newspapers or other sheets of paper for use with the masking tape to mask off large areas.

 5. A few sharp razor blades